Your impulse generator forum for Lean Six Sigma & problem solving.

 Your assessment is of great importance for my work, as simply asking people who have dealt with the topic is sufficient to make a valid weighting of the criteria.
 I appreciate any feedback you can give me and thank you in advance for your valuable support.

-Christoph Greiner replied 5 months ago 3 Members - 3 Replies
+Christoph Greiner replied 6 months, 1 week ago 3 Members - 3 Replies

 • 3 Replies